 Each jail and prison has guidelines for how legally to contact a person in custody through the mail or during visiting hours.
 For instance, learn how to communicate with someone being detained at the Clark County Detention Center.

-A basic defense to a charge of violating NRS 212.140 in Nevada is “lack of evidence.”
+A common defense to a charge of violating NRS 212.140 in Nevada is “lack of evidence.”
 Even if the D.A. introduces surveillance video of the alleged communication, the video is often poor quality and can be easily misinterpreted.

 As long as the D.A. cannot prove beyond a reasonable doubt that you had unauthorized contact with a prisoner, the case should be thrown out.